 Statements may be amended at any time.
 You are only required to amend the schedule that needs to be revised.
 It is not necessary to amend the entire filed form.
+The amended schedule(s) is attached to your original filed statement.
 Obtain amendment schedules at www.fppc.ca.gov.